-If your cat refuses water, you need to find a way to keep your feline hydrated.
-Just because your cat ignores their water bowl doesn’t mean that it will always remain that way.
+If your cat refuses to drink water, you need to find an alternative way to keep your feline hydrated.
+Just because your cat ignores her water bowl doesn’t mean that it will always be that way.
 There are quick and easy modifications that anyone can make to get a cat to drink water again.

 - 1 How to Check for Hydration in Cats